- Course Number:

 - Special Fee:

-Course DescriptionDidactic portion covers illness and injury prevention, medical legal issues and well-being of the paramedic.
-Patient care topics include advanced airway, medication math, general principles of pathophysiology of shock, trauma assessment, kinematics, pharmacology, toxicology, drug and alcohol abuse, infection disease, endocrinology, OB/GYN, neonatology, cardiovascular system, EKG monitoring.
-There will be associated practical labs.
-Students will be certified in Pre-Hospital Life Support (PHTLS).
-Department permission required.
-Prerequisites: WR 121, MTH 60/65, BI 101 BI 231, BI 232, EMS 100, EMS 106, EMS 113, EMS 114, EMS 115, EMS 116, EMS 118.
-Audit available.
+Course DescriptionCovers illness and injury prevention, medical legal issues and well-being of the paramedic.
+Includes patient care topics such as advanced airway, medication math, general principles of pathophysiology of shock, pharmacology, endocrinology, cardiovascular system, and EKG monitoring.
+Requires associated practical labs.
+Prerequisites: WR 121, MTH 65, BI 233, EMS 100, EMS 113, EMS 114, EMS 115, EMS 116, MP 111 and Department permission required.

 Addendum to Course Description